enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 ### Version Control with Git
 The codebase was managed using Git, with a single project repository hosted on BFH’s GitLab instance.
 This enabled effective version control, collaborative development, and reduced the risk of code loss.
 Each feature was developed in a dedicated branch and merged into the main branch only after review and approval by the other team member.

-Not only the source code, but also all project-related documents—such as documentation, diagrams, and presentation materials—were versioned in the same repository.
+Not only the source code, but also all project-related documents, such as documentation, diagrams, and presentation materials, were versioned in the same repository.
 Non-code files were allowed to be pushed directly to the main branch.

 Git tags were used to mark key integration points in the project timeline, especially when the system was successfully deployed to the production server.
 This tagging allowed for easy rollback if needed.
 A three-part versioning scheme was adopted:
 - The first number indicated major versions (e.g., 0.x.x during development, incremented to 1.0.0 for the first alpha release),